cc-archive/labs/contact.md

 * Join the [CC development mailing list](http://lists.ibiblio.org/mailman/listinfo/cc-devel).

-* Email us. webmaster at the main Creative Commons domain.
+* Email us: webmaster at the main Creative Commons domain.

-### Contacting Matt

-* Follow me on GNU social or Twitter: @mattl (with a self hosted GNU social at <https://mattl.io>)

-* In person.
-If you're in the Boston, MA area or elsewhere.
-Let me know.
-I travel a fair amount to San Francisco, but also to Europe and other places in the US.

-I'm available to come talk about CC tech work at your event.
+* Slack: #cc-developers on CC slack.

 ### Contacting Rob

 * Follow me on GNU social or Twitter: @robmyers (for GNU social I'm on [quitter.se](https://quitter.se/robmyers)).

 * In person.
-If you're in the Vancouver, BC area or elsewhere.
-Let me know.
-I travel less than Matt but I love meeting up with people when I do.
+If you're in the Vancouver, BC area or anywhere I happen to be at the time let me know.
+I love meeting up with people.